MiahNelah/lib-blockly/README.md

   * (let's see later...)

 # Known bugs
-  * blockly editor is not resized where window changed
+  * blockly editor is not resized when window changed
     * temp fix: set desired window size, save your macro and reopen it
+  * blockly editor not showing when another blockly editor is open

 # Extensibility